J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-E.md

 - `--gzip` – compress the output files with `gzip`
 - `--path_to_cutadapt` - specify path to cutadapt software if it is not in your `$PATH`
+- `--cores` - specify the number of threads available on the server node to perform trimming
 - `--phred33` - instructs cutadapt to use ASCII+33 quality scores as Phred scores for quality trimming
 - `--illumina` - defines the adapter sequence to be trimmed as the first 13bp of the Illumina universal adapter `AGATCGGAAGAGC`
 - `--output_dir` - the output directory to store results